Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Proof of Theorem

 Here and in what follows the norm is the one defined in \eqref{normC}.
 It is enough to show that \eqref{E:Tightu} holds with $u^n$ replaced by any term in the decomposition given in \eqref{E:Green_n_sim}-\eqref{E:Green_n2_sim}.

 \mn {\bf First term in \eqref{E:Green_n_sim}. } Upon linearly interpolating $ P^n_{t}u^n_0(x)$ in space, triangle inequality and the contraction property of the semigroup $\{P^n_t\}_{t\geq 0}$ gives

 where $f_0$ is the initial condition for $u$ functions in Theorem \ref{T}.
 So to show that \eqref{E:Tightu} holds with $u^n_t$ replaced by $P^n_{t}u^n_0$, it suffices to show that \eqref{E:Tightu} holds with $u^n_t$ replaced by $P^n_{t}f_0$.
-The latter can be checked by using the uniform strong continuity of $\{P^n_t\}_{t\geq 0}$ on $C_b(\Gamma)$ and the uniform H\"older continuity \eqref{E:HolderCts2}.
+The latter can be checked by using the uniform H\"older continuity \eqref{E:HolderCts2}.

 \mn {\bf Second term in \eqref{E:Green_n_sim}. } For simplicity, we write